Blunk-electronic/ET/doc/index.rst

 ..
-Detektor documentation master file, created by sphinx-quickstart on Mon Sep 10 15:53:58 2018.
+System ET documentation master file, created by sphinx-quickstart on Mon Sep 10 15:53:58 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.